(Tradução semi-automática)

 A widely distributed sample of schools and households, in their socioeconomic contexts and resources for education, as also an active participation of children that goes beyond their role as informants, is considered for the co-design stages of this solution.

-It is questioned how the proposed solution affects (1) children’s engagement with their own educative goals and their partaking frequency in informal education activities, (2) caregivers’ instruction and recognition of opportunities to facilitate informal learning, and (3) teachers’ participation in, and awareness of, the learning and skill development attained out of school.
+It is questioned how the proposed solution affects (1) children’s engagement with their own educative goals and their partaking frequency in informal learning activities, (2) caregivers’ instruction and recognition of opportunities to facilitate informal learning, and (3) teachers’ participation in, and awareness of, the learning and skill development attained out of school.

 Proposal